RasaHQ/rasa/docs/tutorial.rst

 What do these parameters mean?

 - **config**: configuration of the machine learning model
-- **data**: file, folder or URL that contains the training data.
-If you specify a URL, you might also want to add a token with the ``--token`` option for authentication.
+- **data**: file or folder that contains the training data.
+You may instead specify a URL from which to fetch training data with the ``--url`` option.
+If you also need an authentication token, use the ``--token`` option in addition.
 - **path**: output path where the model is persisted to

 If you want to know more about the parameters, there is an overview of the